 My flight from Nairobi, Kenya to South Africa is filled with Kenyan Delegates, heading to the UNFCCC COP 17.
-Quite a mouthful of an acronym: United Nation Framework Convention on Climate Change, Conference of Parties, 17.
+Quite a mouthful of an acronym: United Nations Framework Convention on Climate Change, Conference of Parties 17.

 Delegates from around the world are gathering in the oceanfront town of Durban, South Africa with the hopes of reaching global consensus on climate change mitigation and adaptation policy measures.
 They are expecting approximately 30,000 people.
 Given South Africa hosted the World Cup successfully last year, they are ready for a crowd of this size.

 We arrive in a violent storm in Durban.
 The rain pounds and the ocean roars.
 Coincidentally, we are here to talk about the ramifications of climate change, which include intensive weather patterns and extremes.
 Five people die in the storm.

 AWF has a delegation here in Durban.
 We are hosting a number of side events and speaking about our Reducing Emissions from Deforestation and Forest Degradation (REDD) mitigation and adaptation projects.
 We hope to create awareness around the severity of climate change to Africa, the impacts to communities and wildlife, and the potential ways to mitigate these problems and help communities and wildlife adapt to these changes.
 While there may be significant funding available, we are pushing to make sure this funding actually reaches the ground.